 Log in to the sys tenant and execute the following command to register the custom path to the system configuration.

-- When you execute the following statement, replace
+- When executing the following statement, replace

 Step 3: Restart the observer process